mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 Hello World!
 ```

-Next, we can see this in a browser by dragging the file from a Finder window right into an open browser windo (if you're on a Mac), or by right-clicking the file and select `Open With` and choose a browser, like Firefox or Chrome.
+Next, we can see this in a browser by dragging the file from a Finder window right into an open browser window (if you're on a Mac), or by right-clicking the file and select `Open With` and choose a browser, like Firefox or Chrome.

 ![finder menu: open file in browser](images/open-in-browser.png)